Dark Academia Rug Buying Guide: Modern, Moody, Measured

 Buying Notes (so you don’t regret checkout)

-Placement test.
-Tape the outline first.
-Walk the room, open doors, and confirm pathway widths (aim for ~36").
+Placement test first.
+Tape the outline on the floor, walk the room, open the doors, and confirm your pathway widths.
 The right size looks inevitable; the wrong one looks nervous.

 Rug Size Calculator